luftj/pocc/README.md

 For example, if you want to classify the sample data into 4 classes, run:

-`python main.py data/data_2005-2020.csv 2 4`
+`python main.py data/sampledata_cars_2005-2020.csv 2 4`

 ## To do / limitations:

-* weighting not yet implemented
+* nice to have: load geojson/shaeefile instead of csv and visualise the output as PNGs